Type of Property Guide

 2. Sell at Auction

 Property auctions attract experienced investors who are comfortable with short lease properties and small floor areas.
 Lease length is disclosed in the legal pack and bidders price accordingly.
-Sales complete within 28 days of the hammer falling, with the deposit paid on the day.
+Sales usually complete within 28 days of the hammer falling (the contract sets the exact period), with the deposit paid on the day.

 Pros: High certainty of completion (deposit paid on the day, contract signed); transparent process; particularly suitable for short lease studios because the audience is investor-heavy.
 Cons: Price typically below a well-run estate-agent sale; auction fees apply; reserve must be set realistically or the property will not sell.